practicaldsc/fa24/syllabus.md

 **Discussion sections will not be recorded**.
 The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits.

-### Homework
+### Homeworks

 There will be **~12 homework assignments** due weekly throughout the semester.
 Expect each homework assignment to take ~8-10 hours to complete.
 Even though this is a programming-heavy class, expect it to have the workload patterns of a more theoretical class – that is, expect a constant, moderate level of work each week, rather than having some weeks with very little work and some extremely heavy weeks.

 Homework assignments will usually be in the form of Jupyter Notebooks, where you will write Python code and answer free-response and multiple-choice questions, though some homework assignments may include work that must be done on pen-and-paper to assess more theoretical concepts.
 For programming problems, public tests will be provided to make sure you're on the right track, however, your submission will be graded using an autograder with hidden tests.
 We may also grade your code on style.

 Each homework is worth the same amount, but the lowest homework will be dropped when calculating your final score.
-Homework will usually be released on Friday mornings and usually due on **Thursdays at 11:59PM**, though this schedule is subject to change.
+Homeworks will usually be released on Friday mornings and usually due on **Thursdays at 11:59PM**, though this schedule is subject to change.
 You will access homework by pulling the course GitHub repository, and will submit your completed homework as Jupyter Notebooks to Gradescope (we will not be using the EECS autograder).
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good idea to **submit early and often**.

-Note that **all homework assignments are to be completed individually**; there are no group assignments in this course.
+Note that **all homeworks are to be completed individually**; there are no group assignments in this course.
 See the [Collaboration and Academic Integrity](#collaboration-and-academic-integrity) section for more details.

 Note that you may not work with partners on homework assignments, however you're encouraged to discuss all assignments with others at a conceptual level in